 [Update: I realise that perhaps many of you are not going to have the same perspective about the Science Sting that I have purposefully taken here (hence the title).
 Apologies in advance.]

 It took a journalist (albeit one with a PhD in molecular biology) to reveal the extent of the peer-review problems among predatory journals.
-Bohannon submitted fatally flawed and boringly bad articles to a set open access journals that charge fees to publish.
+Bohannon submitted fatally flawed and boringly bad articles to a set of open access journals that charge fees to publish.
 Of 255 submissions with results, 157 journals (62%) accepted the article.
-This did not come as a surprise to a lot of people who have been watching or interacting with this vast underworld of dodgy publishing.
+This did not come as a surprise to a lot of people who have been watching or interacting with this vast underworld of predatory publishing.

 But is it working for them?
 There is limited evidence to suggest that business is good for predatory journals.
 Hindawi (previously listed as borderline predatory) apparently makes 52% profits, which is phenomenal compared to the already obscene 36% operating profits reported by Elsevier.
 The reason why business is so good is the direct consequence of the publish or perish mentality that pervades academia.
 Add to that the hundreds of thousands of students graduating with PhDs each year, the low overheads associated with starting a journal, and paid gold open access becomes an attractive business proposition for any shonky operator.